khanhf-ng820/MLP-MNIST/README.md

 # MLP-MNIST
-A multilayer perceptron to recognize handwritten digits using MNIST dataset.
+A multilayer perceptron to recognize handwritten digits using the **MNIST** dataset.

+My hobby project for studying machine learning and neural networks.